ARCHER2-HPC/archer2-website/community/image-comp/image-comp-t-and-c.md

       attaching your image and/or including the url where we can download your video.</li>
     <li>Entrants may submit up to five entries.</li>
     <li>All entries must demonstrate <strong>"ARCHER/ARCHER2 enabling research"</strong>.</li>
     <li>Images must be in a digital format (for example jpg).
 Ideally 	images should be at a minimum of 300dpi and between a minimum file 		size of 5MB and a maximum file size of 25MB.
 Images can be downsized   		for submission but winners will be required to provide a   		high-resolution version of their submitted image.
-Images that   		are nominated for a prize in any other major photo competition   		are not eligible.</li>
+Images that   		are selected for a prize in any other major photo competition   		are not eligible.</li>
     <li>Videos must be in digital format (for example mp4 or animated .gif).
 They should be <b>no more than   		one minute long</b>.
 Please also include one still image from the video for use as a cover image.
-Videos that are nominated for a prize in any other major competition are not eligible.</li>
+Videos that are selected for a prize in any other major competition are not eligible.</li>
     <li>Winner will be chosen and announced in November 2021 and prizes 	will be awarded thereafter.
 Winner will be contacted directly by email.</li>
     <li>Winning entrant will be required to supply their image or video in a high-resolution format for print and publicity purposes.</li>
     <li>Entries submitted by disc are not permitted.</li>